 “The renovations to the landscape and entrances meet ADA and handicap requirements, so patients will have the ability to reach their medical care with more efficient access,” said Flinn.

 The lighting improvements on the exterior and interior walkways allow good visual capability, and the surface parking field allows ease in parking and access.
-Numerous benches and common seating areas were also added in exterior covered areas, allowing patients additional waiting areas beyond the interior physician waiting rooms.
+The renovation was originally rumored to have the help of electrician services within the Darien area, however, due to the time scale of the project, it was suggested that a local service take on the project instead.
+The renovation also had Numerous benches and common seating areas added in exterior covered areas, allowing patients additional waiting areas beyond the interior physician waiting rooms.
 This gives the patient a choice to experience an exterior waiting area while possibly avoiding unwanted germs.

 “The renovations were very well thought out and performed to preserve the original design of this iconic building but to bring it to today’s codes and to allow ease of access and upgraded improvements for both the physician and the patient,” said Flinn.